jozsarato/bayescogdat/README.md

 other analysis and visualization:  numpy,scipy, matplotlib,seaborn

-if you find mistakes, feel free to raise an issue, or write me an e-mail: jozsef.arato  at  unvie.ac.at
+if you find mistakes, feel free to raise an issue, or write me an e-mail: jozsef.arato  at  univie.ac.at